base-angewandte/portfolio-backend/docs/source/configuration.md

 ### Showroom settings

-The following settings are needed if you want to be able to push entries to a Showroom instance.
-This feature will only work if you set all of the following three settings.
+The following settings are needed if you want to be able to sync entries to a Showroom instance.
+This feature will only work if you set all of the following settings.

+#### `SYNC_TO_SHOWROOM`

+Default: False

+This setting determines, whether to sync published Portfolio entries to a Showroom instance, that is configured by the following parameters.

 #### `SHOWROOM_API_BASE`